Greifent/TempOnSevenSegment/README.md

 ## Installation

-Installation should be pretty straight forward:
+Installation should be pretty straight forward, everything is located inside folders in the src folder:

 * Build the circuit;
 * On the PC start the server.py file;